Dr Robin Mills

 My Leverhulme funding, however, is for a project titled ‘The Scottish Enlightenment Explains the Gods, c.
 1740–1830’.
 This project restores the study of the origins and development of religion to its rightful place at the forefront of the history of the European Enlightenment.
 It does so by examining how the long-overlooked development of social scientific theories of religion by Scottish Enlightenment thinkers (1740–1830) set the agenda for the continent-wide study of religion for the following century.
 My projects hopes to establish a new understanding of the Enlightenment’s role in the emergence of the secular understanding of religion and, in the process, overturns the current scholarly orthodoxy that the investigation of religion was of marginal importance to Enlightenment thinkers.
 My Masters course ‘Religion and the Age of Enlightenment’ relates to this project.

 Edited with Dr Craig Smith (University of Glasgow), The Scottish Enlightenment: the ‘Science of Man’, Social Theory and Moral Philosophy.
 Essays in Honour of Professor Christopher Berry.
-Brill (Forthcoming, 2020)
+Edinburgh: Edinburgh University Press, 2021.

 Book Chapters and Articles

 'James Beattie, Jean-Jacques Rousseau and the character of Common Sense philosophy', History of European Ideas,

 'Defining Man as Animal Religiosum in English Religious Writing ca. 1650–ca. 1700', Church History, 88:4 (2019).
 925-952. doi:10.1017/S0009640719002464